 Making crafts is a great way for kids to learn about different holidays including Kwanzaa.
-You can teach your little ones about the week long celebration of African-American culture.
-Have a discussion about the seven principles (Nguzo Saba) that each candle represents.
+This kinara shapes craft is easy to make and perfect for toddlers, preschoolers and older kids.
+You can teach your little ones about the week-long celebration of African American culture by doing this activity as a family.
+Also, have a discussion about the seven principles (Nguzo Saba) that each candle represents.
 You only need a few supplies to make this simple kinara shapes craft.
 Have a great time celebrating Kwanzaa!

 Supplies for Kinara Shapes Craft

 - Cardstock or construction paper (brown, red, black, green and yellow)